GavinKingston/ai-case-study/README.md

 * **Why are these technologies appropriate for your solution?**

-  The techologies specified are appropriate for the solution because they are already existing, well built tools for pentesting software and networks for various vulnerabilities.
-They would help expedite the process of finding vulnerabilities through through out the code that the Devin AI software produces.
+  The technologies specified are appropriate for the solution because they are already existing, well built tools for pentesting software and networks for various vulnerabilities.
+They would help expedite the process of finding vulnerabilities throughout the code that the Devin AI software produces.

 ## Sources Used